arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   directly work with the documents on the DBServers.

 - `parallelize-gather`:
-  will appears if an optimization to execute Coordinator *GatherNodes* in parallel was applied.
+  will appear if an optimization to execute Coordinator *GatherNodes* in parallel was applied.

 - `remove-satellite-joins` _(Enterprise Edition only)_: